 Policies of the Board may be adopted, revised, added to or amended at any regular board meeting by a to be used in implementing Board Policy.
 Such administrative procedures shall be consistent with the intent of Board Policy.
+Administrative procedures may be revised as deemed pecessary by the intent of Board Policy.
 Administrative procedures may be revised as deemed necessary by the